-- Remember to back stitch at the beginning and end of each line of stitching.
+Remember to backstitch at the beginning and end of each line of stitching.

-- After you have sewn the side seam, you'll press this seam open.
+2. After you have sewn the side seam, you'll press this seam open.

 - With your ruler and chalk pencil, head to a flat surface and mark your bag exterior sides and exterior bag bottom with some lines you want to quilt.

 Using a contrasting thread you'll see your stitching lines more easily.
 This is all personal preference.
 For this particular project, I chose a matching thread.

-- I prefer to wear quilting gloves when I do any quilting work that involves a lot of time.
+I prefer to wear quilting gloves when I do any quilting work that involves a lot of time.
 I have found that it eases muscle tension in my shoulders and neck since I'm not working as hard to pull and push my fabric.
-Again, gloves are optional though.

-- Quilt all the lines that you drew on your fabric pieces.
+2. Quilt all the lines that you drew on your fabric pieces.
 Don't forget to quilt the EXTERIOR bag bottom as well.

 - Take your bag exterior piece and fold RST (right sides together).

-- Using your 1/4" or 1/2" seam allowance, stitch the remaining side of your bag together.
-Backstitch at the beginning and end of each line of stitching.
+2. Using your ¼ inch or ½ inch seam allowance, stitch the remaining side of your bag together.

-- Turn your bag RSO (right side out) and topstitch this side seam if you chose to topstitch the other side.
+3. Turn your bag RSO (right side out) and topstitch this side seam if you chose to topstitch the other side.
 This part can be tricky so just take it slow.

-Again, this part requires so easing so just take it slow.
+**** Again, this part requires so easing so just take it slow ****

 - Grab your pins or clips.
 I prefer clips as I have found that when I try to use pins that I seem to get poked a lot more.
 If you don't want to purchase expensive sewing clips, mini binder clips work great as a substitute.

-- Make sure for this part that your bag exterior is facing with the right side facing in.
+2. Make sure for this part that your bag exterior is facing with the right side facing in.
 When you clip the bottom to the sides, you want the RST (right sides together).
 So the fusible foam sides of your bag should be facing you.

-- I begin by finding the (4) centers along my bag bottom edge, and clip this first.
+3. I begin by finding the (4) centers along my bag bottom edge, and clip this first.
 Then I Slowly begin to clip and EASE the bottom to the bag sides.
 Clipping or pinning along the way around.

-After you have finished attaching your bag bottom, turn your bag so it's RSO (right sides facing out).
+- After you have finished attaching your bag bottom, turn your bag so it's RSO (right sides facing out).

-- If you have no holes or areas of concern, set your completed bag EXTERIOR off to the side.
+3. If you have no holes or areas of concern, set your completed bag EXTERIOR off to the side.

 Now you'll begin constructing your bag INTERIOR using the steps you just did to complete the exterior.

-- You can topstitch these seams as well (optional).
+2. You can topstitch these seams as well (optional).

-- Attach interior bag bottom to interior sides.
+3. Attach interior bag bottom to interior sides.

-- Once you have completed assembly of the bag liner, set off to the side for later.
+4. Once you have completed assembly of the bag liner, set off to the side for later.

-- This part is really personal preference.
-Just make sure when you are marking your bag for handle placement, that you leave enough room along the top of your bag to attach the binding.
+**** This part is really personal preference.
+Just make sure when you are marking your bag for handle placement, that you leave enough room along the top of your bag to attach the binding ****

 - Using your ruler and chalk pencil, place marks where you'd like your handles to go.

-- Once you have marked your bag for handle placement, set the EXTERIOR of your bag off to the side for later.
+2. Once you have marked your bag for handle placement, set the EXTERIOR of your bag off to the side for later.

-- It's time to construct the handles so we can stitch them on.
+3. It's time to construct the handles so we can stitch them on.

-- NOTE: If you are using a cotton webbing like I did, you need to decide if you want the stitching lines on your handles to be visible or not.
+**** NOTE: If you are using cotton webbing as I did, you need to decide if you want the stitching lines on your handles to be visible or not.

-- Repeat for the remaining strap ends.
+2. Repeat for the remaining strap ends.

-- NOTE: This step is also optional, but I really prefer the finished look and feel of a rolled handle.
-But if you prefer, you can skip this step.
+**** NOTE: This step is also optional, but I really prefer the finished look and feel of a rolled handle.
+But if you prefer, you can skip this step ****